Execution of John Grant: Appeals for clemency

 Grant made several appeals for a commutation of his sentence to life without parole prior to his execution.
 One, in 2014, was unanimously rejected after Grant's attorneys claimed that his murder of Carter was motivated by an alleged romantic relationship that he had with her.
-The victim's daughter Pam Carter called the allegation "heinous," stating, "I lost my mother, and now I feel victimized all over again."
+The victim's daughter Pam Carter called the allegation "heinous", stating "I lost my mother, and now I feel victimized all over again."

 Grant's final appeal to Oklahoma's pardons and paroles board was in early October 2021, weeks before his death.
 This time, Grant's attorneys focused on his troubled upbringing and extensive prison history.
-Grant's attorneys also insisted that Grant was remorseful for Carter's murder.
+Grant's attorneys also insisted that with the passage of time, Grant had become remorseful for Carter's murder.
 Oklahoma officials countered by stating that Grant's conviction and sentence had been upheld by numerous courts.
 They also mentioned a 2005 incident in which Grant assaulted a fellow death row inmate who subsequently required stitches, as well as two incidents in 2008 and 2009 where he threatened corrections officials.
 The board rejected Grant's second clemency appeal by a 3–2 vote.